muzy/openwrt_lua_periphery/README.md

 # openwrt_lua_periphery
-Lua periphery package for OpenWRT/LEDE
+This is a Lua periphery package for OpenWRT/LEDE system It is based on lua_periphery https://github.com/vsergeev/lua-periphery